vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *araṇis* of the mantra, \[one reaches\] the supreme fulgurating bliss.
 Such is the internal oblation.”

-According to a passage of the Dī\(which also quotes stanza 72 of the Vijñānabhairava\), the oblation may be made of *amṛ ta* and may even include an alcoholic substance *—* a possibility the Dīmentions again when, commenting the next half- *śloka* , it says that a wise man is somebody who, because he drinks alcohol, keeps his mind concentrated in a single intent.
+According to a passage of the Dī\(which also quotes stanza 72 of the Vijñānabhairava\), the oblation may be made of *amṛta* and may even include an alcoholic substance *—* a possibility the Dīmentions again when, commenting the next half- *śloka* , it says that a wise man is somebody who, because he drinks alcohol, keeps his mind concentrated in a single intent.
 From this concentration \( *dhāraṇā* \), meditation \( *dhyāna* \) is born: “without concentration, the worship is fruitless.”
-Thus, having off ered to the Masters, Śiva, and so forth, alcohol transformed into nectar \( *amṛ ta* \) and having poured it in off ering into the fi re of the self, the spirit of the adept will become perfectly stable, and he will experience the supreme, blazing bliss.
+Thus, having off ered to the Masters, Śiva, and so forth, alcohol transformed into nectar \( *amṛta* \) and having poured it in off ering into the fi re of the self, the spirit of the adept will become perfectly stable, and he will experience the supreme, blazing bliss.
 The practice is mental, spiritual, rather than actually performed with an alcoholic beverage.

 Thus, as stated in the next half- *śloka* :